noheadx/noheadx.github.io/_posts/2018-09-13-how_I_wanna_work_pt2-mindset.markdown

 ---
-title: How I imagine my ideal workplace - Pt.
-2 "Mindset"
+title: The power of the mind
-layout: default
+layout: post
 category: Workplace
 ---